Internet Help

 HOW TO: Use the EsthervilleHQ app to turn off WiFi access to a specific device

 It’s easy to turn off WiFi access to a specific device on your network.
-From the dashboard, tap on “Things” and tap the device you want to turn off.
-Then toggle the Internet access option to “Off.”
+From the dashboard, tap “Devices” and choose the device you want to turn off Internet access to.
+Tap the top right menu and select "Pause Internet For Device."

-You can also turn off Internet access to a specific device that is associated with a family member’s profile by tapping “People” at the bottom of the Menu dock, then tapping on the person’s profile and scrolling down to select the device.
+You can also turn off Internet access to a specific device that is associated with a family member’s profile by tapping “People” at the bottom of the Home screen, then tapping on the person’s profile and scrolling down to select the device.
+Tap the top right menu and choose "Pause Internet For Device."

 HOW TO: Set up basic parental controls in the EsthervilleHQ app